 Forest Depletion and Reforestation

-Vast areas of virgin rainforest are lost every year, mostly so that land can be cleared to make way for the production of palm oil, chocolate, and beef.
+Vast areas of virgin rainforest are lost every year, mostly so that land can be cleared to make way for the production of palm oil, chocolate, and cattle.
 Frances Seymour with the World Resources Institute says, “The world’s forests are now in the emergency room—it is death by a thousand cuts.
 Band-Aid responses are not enough.
 For every hectare lost, we are one step closer to the scary scenario of runaway climate change.”

 However, there are encouraging signs that recovery is taking place.